 Given that we are all constantly using our arms to accurately position our hands throughout the day, be it simply using the keyboard and mouse at work, or lifting/moving heavy and bulky items, good shoulder function is critical to a happy and healthy life.
 We at Evoker take great pride in thoroughly assessing the cause of your shoulder pain – commencing with a detailed history of your current injury and all previous shoulder pains, establishing the mechanism (if any), identifying all aggravating and easing factors, trawling through the 24 hour pain patterns of this injury, and we follow this with a comprehensive physical examination.

-With a shoulder assessment at Evoker you will receive:
+With a shoulder pain physiotherapy session at Evoker you will receive:

 Whilst we excel in improving patient outcomes in the above mentioned ‘common conditions’, Physiotherapists at Evoker also have a special interest in assessing and treating those ‘hard to find’ injuries.
 We have a saying around here: ‘make sure you see the injury before it sees you!’